 And parents/grandparents love the idea of a boat that the kids/grandkids can learn to sail in and have a blast that is also a boat they (the adults) can have some serious fun with.
 We've designed a lot of boats, built quite a few, and they've always been met with admiration of many and great affection from their owners.
 But DragonFlyer is a little different.
-Folks love the design, love the concept, love the idea of building one, and when they get to the idea of sailing one . . . well, that's when it's . . . a little smile, a big grin, and oh yeaaahhhhh this boat is going to be such a blast to sail . . . when again are the kits going to be ready?
-(This winter!
-Update and info here.)
+When people see her out sailing or at a show, they love the design, love the concept, love the idea of building one, and when they get to sailing one . . . well, that's when it's . . . a little smile, a big grin, and off they go . . . .

-DragonFlyer made her first appearance at the MBH&H Show in Rockland, Maine, August 9—11.
-We had a lot of great talks with folks, many grins and “oh boy that looks like it’ll be fun to sail!”; we had quite a line of folks who are eager to take her out for a sail, which we did.
-Sailors of all ages, from third grade to grandpa, sailed Zip from mid-August until after Columbus Day (the strong wind and cold of true fall heading into winter arrive early here...)
-The first prototype boat is called Zip, and she’ll be staying with us as our own family boat.
+When DragonFlyer made her first appearance at the MBH&H Show in Rockland, Maine in August 2013 we had a lot of great talks with folks, many grins and “oh boy that looks like it’ll be fun to sail!”
 Our four kids (ages eight to twelve) helped to build her, though we parents eventually had to take over in “we’d better be a professional boat show now”–mode in order to make it to the show (three weeks from first parts assembled to on the truck, driving to the show).
 The kids did an amazing job, had a great time, learned a lot, and it’s clear that the DragonFlyer building process is particularly ideal for kids (and anyone else) who is new to boatbuilding and is therefore learning about the materials and all as they go: low stress, forgiving, allows learning, epoxy limited to strategic intervals, and immediately rewarding and fun.
 (Follow Zip’s progress.)

 DragonFlyer is designed as a kit.
-Kits and built boats will be available over the winter/for next season; please visit this page for details and ordering info.
+Kits and built boats are available; please see details and ordering info.
 If you’d like to be on the DragonFlyer update mailing list, please let us know and we’ll add you.
 Or, like us on Facebook and follow along there.